 A 'motor vehicle' is also defined the Act, under section 3 of the Act.

 Dangerous driving is a strict liability offence, which means unlike other offences prosecuted under our criminal laws, the prosecution does not have to prove that a driver was aware they were driving dangerously.

 Consequently, a vehicle driven at a speed more than the permitted limit, may or may not amount to dangerous driving.
-A Court must look at all the circumstance to assess whether the excessive speed constitutes a real or potential danger to the public.
+A court must look at all the circumstances to assess whether the excessive speed constitutes a real or potential danger to the public.

 Court outcomes for Dangerous Driving